 It can, and the reason for this is because it causes the muscles, tendons, and ligaments that support the spine to tighten.
 This, in turn, can put a strain on your spine and pull on the sensitive nerve roots, causing pain.
-The sciatic nerve is a large nerve extending from the lower back, down the back of each leg, so the symptoms of sciatica include:

 • Lower back pain